sQUlearn/squlearn/docs/user_guide/feature_maps.rst

                                                fm_deriv.parameter_vector[1]],
                                              ))

-Transpile Quantum Feature Maps via :class:`TranspiledFeatureMap`
+Transpile Quantum Encoding Circuits via :class:`TranspiledEncodingCircuit`
 ----------------------------------------------------------------

-To transpile a quantum feature map, you can leverage the functionality provided by the :class:`TranspiledFeatureMap` class.
-By utilizing this class, you can input an existing quantum feature map and have its circuit transpiled according to the specified backend and transpiler settings, which are the same settings used in Qiskit.
+To transpile a quantum encoding circuit, you can leverage the functionality provided by the :class:`TranspiledEncodingCircuit` class.
+By utilizing this class, you can input an existing quantum encoding circuit and have its circuit transpiled according to the specified backend and transpiler settings, which are the same settings used in Qiskit.
-The transpiled feature map is internally employed in the QNN program and projected kernels, where it is employed internally.
+The transpiled encoding circuit is internally employed in the QNN program and projected kernels, where it is employed internally.

-**Example: Transpile a existing Feature Map to a fake backend**
+**Example: Transpile a existing Encoding Circuit to a fake backend**

 .. code-block:: python

-   from squlearn.feature_map import TranspiledFeatureMap,ChebRx
+   from squlearn.encoding_circuit import TranspiledEncodingCircuit,ChebRx
    from qiskit.providers.fake_provider import FakeManilaV2

-   fm = TranspiledFeatureMap(ChebRx(3,1),backend=FakeManilaV2(),initial_layout=[0,1,4])
+   fm = TranspiledEncodingCircuit(ChebRx(3,1),backend=FakeManilaV2(),initial_layout=[0,1,4])
    fm.draw(output="mpl")

 .. plot::

-   from squlearn.feature_map import TranspiledFeatureMap,ChebRx
+   from squlearn.encoding_circuit import TranspiledEncodingCircuit,ChebRx
    from qiskit.providers.fake_provider import FakeManilaV2
-   fm = TranspiledFeatureMap(ChebRx(3,1),backend=FakeManilaV2(),initial_layout=[0,1,4])
+   fm = TranspiledEncodingCircuit(ChebRx(3,1),backend=FakeManilaV2(),initial_layout=[0,1,4])
    fm.draw(output="mpl", style={'fontsize':15,'subfontsize': 10})
    plt.tight_layout()